Careers

 KS3

 Year 7 students will understand the essential skills that are required for the workplace and will plan how to ensure they will meet these skills during their time at the academy.
 All students will conduct a personality career test to identify how their personal attributes could lead to an appropriate career path.
 All students will have a clear understanding of transitional points and how they will be supported during these key times.
-Year 8 students will understand and challenge stereotypes within the workplace, such as girls and STEM related industries and will understand the link between education, skills and pay levels.
-Year 9, students and parents/carers will be given key information regarding options and career pathways.
+Year 8 students will understand and challenge stereotypes within the workplace, such as female and STEM related industries and will understand the link between education, skills and pay levels.
+Year 9 students and parents/carers will be given key information regarding options and career pathways.
 They will gain an understanding of the role of money as a motivator and the importance of personal financial management, including pay, credit & the impact of debt.

 KS4